Nuclear decommissioning: Underfunding

 assets reach the end of their life, but few operators have put aside sufficient funds.

 In 2016 the European Commission assessed that European Union's nuclear decommissioning liabilities were seriously underfunded by about 118 billion euros, with only 150 billion euros of earmarked assets to cover 268 billion euros of expected decommissioning costs covering both dismantling of nuclear plants and storage of radioactive parts and waste.

-In Feb 2017, a committee of the French parliament warned that the state-controlled EDF has underestimated the costs for decommissioning.
-France had set aside only €23 billion for decommissioning and waste storage of its 58 reactors, which was less than a third of 74 billion in expected costs, while the UK's NDA estimated that clean-up of UK's 17 nuclear sites will cost between €109-€250 billion.
+In February 2017, a committee of the French parliament warned that the state-controlled EDF has underestimated the costs for decommissioning.
+France had set aside only €23 billion for decommissioning and waste storage of its 58 reactors, which was less than a third of the €74 billion of expected costs, while the UK's NDA estimated that clean-up of UK's 17 nuclear sites will cost between €109-€250 billion.
 EDF estimated the total cost at €54 billion.
 According to the parliamentary commission, the clean-up of French reactors will take longer, be more challenging and cost much more than EDF anticipates.
 It said that EDF showed "excessive optimism" concerning the decommissioning.
 EDF values some €350 million per reactor, whereas European operators count with between 900 million and 1.3 billion euros per reactor.
 The EDF's estimate was primarily based on the single historic example of the already dismantled Chooz A reactor.
 The committee argued that costs like restoration of the site, removal of spent fuel, taxes and insurance and social costs should be included.

 Similar concerns about underfunding exist in the United States, where the U.S. Nuclear Regulatory Commission has located apparent decommissioning funding assurance shortfalls and requested 18 power plants to address that issue.
-The decommissioning cost of Small modular reactors is expected to be twice as much respect to Large Reactors.
+The decommissioning cost of small modular reactors is expected to be twice as much respect to Large Reactors.